StackVista/stackstate-docs/develop/developer-guides/agent_check/agent_checks.md

 ## Overview

-Agent Checks can be used to monitor a wide variety of technologies.
+Agent Checks can monitor a wide variety of technologies.
 Some examples are:

 * [MySQL](/stackpacks/integrations/mysql.md)
 * [Tomcat](/stackpacks/integrations/apache-tomcat.md)